-Some years ago (1964), while studying theology in Germany, I first became interested in John's Gospel.
-I had had some background in developmental psychology, particularly Piaget and Erikson.
-Since our course in John was more "trench warfare" (a close study of John 1 to 3 while hastily skipping over the rest), I set out to see if I could put together a more comprehensive picture.
+Some years ago (1964), while studying theology in Germany, I first became interested in John's Gospel .
+I had had some background in developmental psychology, particularly Piaget and Erikson, and since our course in John was more "trench warfare" (a close study of John 1-3 while hastily skipping over the rest), I set out to see if I could put together a more comprehensive picture.
 I studied Schnakenburg's early work on John, and later that of Barrett and Hoskyns.
-However, most of all, I read through the Epistles and Gospel myself.
-It was then that I was struck by the small passage in 1 John 2:12-14 about children, young men and fathers.
-I was not sure what those categories meant, nor were the exegetes as I later discovered.
-Yet, it seemed clear that they were not chronological.
+But most of all, I read through the Epistles and Gospel myself.
+It was then that I was struck by the small passage in 1 John 2:12-14 about the children, young men and fathers.
+I was not sure what those categories meant, nor were the exegetes as I later discovered, yet it seemed clear that they were not chronological.
 Rather, they must be the author's view of Christian development.
 Would such an early author be aware of developmental stages?
 Wasn't that something that emerged only after some experience in the early church?
 I was captivated by the question.

 As I pondered, it dawned on me that all the Gospels showed an awareness of "stages," at least in the ministry of Jesus.
-His initial ministry was open to many people, yet, opposition increased.
-As he predicted his passion and death (Mk 8, Mt 16, Lk 9) his followers thinned.
-There were at least two stages present in Jesus' ministry-- the initial enthusiasm and the later pruning in face of the disapproval of the leaders.

-After Jesus' resurrection there was a creative outpouring of the Spirit and spread of the church.
-This was an abundant creativity after such a devastating tragedy.
-The outpouring of the Spirit also could be looked at as a "stage."
+His initial ministry was open to many people, yet opposition increased and as he predicted his passion and death (Mk 8, Mt 16, Lk 9) his followers thinned.
+There were at least two stages present -- the initial enthusiasm and the later pruning in face of the disapproval of the leaders.
+And again, after his resurrection there was a creative outpouring of the Spirit and spread of the church, an abundant creativity after such a devastating tragedy.
+This also could be looked at as a "stage."
 Further, the Gospels were written only after an extended period of experience with community development in the early church.
 It was not out of the question that such a catechetical awareness lay behind 1 John's passage.
-In the early church there were elders and beginners who struggled to stay committed in the face of suffering, persecution and attractive alternative doctrines (1 Jn 2:19).
-The societal ingredients for development were clearly present for the early followers as well as for Jesus' own ministry.
+They had elders, they had neophytes, and the writer was aware of the struggle to stay committed in face of suffering and persecution and attractive alternative doctrines.
+The societal ingredients for development were clearly present in the early followers as well as in Jesus' own ministry.

 Not knowing the exact relationship of the Johannine letters to the Gospel, I decided to read the Gospel with this perspective of stages of development in mind.
-In the scripture, the early ministry is met with opposition and a decrease of followers.
-Although there is only a short "post-resurrection" narrative in the Fourth Gospel, there is a good deal about appropriate attitudes in Christians after the resurrection in the last supper account.
-The cost of witnessing viewed in the healing of the blind man (John 9) and the raising of Lazarus (John 11) was also evidence for this perspective.

-I worked out a preliminary draft of my perspective, especially for the first 12 books of the Gospel and was satisfied with that.
-Then I put the work aside.
-I briefly resurrected it in 1975 when asked to give a workshop on John 17 for the Sisters of St. Joseph.

-However, it was not until 1979 that I decided to examine my schema in light of Raymond Brown's two-volume Anchor Bible Commentary.
+They seemed to fit (as I explain more fully later).
+The early ministry is met with opposition and a decrease of followers, and although there is only a short "post-resurrection" narrative, there is a good deal about appropriate attitudes in Christians after the resurrection in the last supper narratives, and a good deal about the cost of witnessing in the healing of the blind man (ch 9) and the raising of Lazarus (ch.
+11).
+I worked out a preliminary draft of my perspective, especially for the first 12 books of the Gospel, and was satisfied with that.
+I put the work aside.
+I briefly resurrected it in 1975 when asked to give a workshop on John 17 to the Sisters of St. Joseph, but it was not till 1979 that I decided to examine my schema in light of Raymond Brown's two volume Anchor Bible Commentary.
 Although Brown wasn't working from a developmental point of view, I found nothing that needed to negate my perspective.
 But questions still remained and another 15 years passed without my further pursuing the issue.